 1. Essington Farm

 The patch is pretty spectacular, too, with a variety of sizes (starting from the size of a grapefruit) and not forgetting their gruesome knobbly variety called “goose bumps”.
 Guests will be able to pick their perfect pumpkins which are priced from £2 to around £12 for the largest.
-Tickets are strictly limited and cost £2.50 with three years and under entering for free.
+Tickets are strictly limited and cost £2.50 for three years and under entering for free.
 The farm shop also offers other fruit and veg, eggs, preserves and bread and there’s also a butchery and deli, plus Country Kitchen Restaurant.

 Bognop Road, Essington, Wolverhampton, WV11 2AZ